Ricardo Lamas: Ultimate Fighting Championship

-For his third UFC fight at featherweight, Lamas faced Hatsu Hioki on June 22, 2012 at UFC on FX: Maynard vs. Guida.
-He defeated the heavily favored Hioki via unanimous decision.
+For his third UFC fight at featherweight, Lamas faced Hatsu Hioki on June 22, 2012, at UFC on FX: Maynard vs. Guida.
+He won the fight via unanimous decision by outmatching and overpowering the heavily favored Hioki.

-Lamas was briefly linked to a December 2012 bout with Frankie Edgar, however the pairing was scrapped after Edgar was tabbed as a replacement for the injured Erik Koch and face José Aldo at UFC 153.
+Lamas was briefly linked to a December 2012 bout with Frankie Edgar, however the pairing was scrapped after Edgar was tabbed as a replacement for the injured Erik Koch and face José Aldo for the UFC Featherweight Championship at UFC 153.

-Lamas faced Erik Koch on January 26, 2013 at UFC on Fox 6.
+Lamas faced Erik Koch on January 26, 2013, at UFC on Fox 6.
 Lamas won via TKO in the second round.

-Lamas was expected to face Chan Sung Jung on July 6, 2013 at UFC 162.
-However, on June 14, it was announced that Jung had been pulled from the Lamas bout and would replace an injured Anthony Pettis to face José Aldo on August 3, 2013 at UFC 163.
+Lamas was expected to face Chan Sung Jung on July 6, 2013, at UFC 162.
+However, on June 14, it was announced that Jung had been pulled from the bout and would replace an injured Anthony Pettis to face José Aldo for the UFC Featherweight Championship on August 3, 2013, at UFC 163.
 As a result, Lamas was pulled from the event.

-The title fight against José Aldo eventually took place on February 1, 2014 as the co-main event of UFC 169.
+Lamas faced UFC Featherweight Champion José Aldo for the title on February 1, 2014, as the co-main event of UFC 169.
 It was revealed during the UFC countdown show that Lamas received his black belt in Brazilian jiu-jitsu during his training camp leading up to the bout.
 Lamas lost the fight via unanimous decision.

-Lamas faced Hacran Dias on June 28, 2014 at UFC Fight Night 44.
+Lamas faced Hacran Dias on June 28, 2014, at UFC Fight Night 44.
 Lamas won the fight by unanimous decision.

-Lamas faced Dennis Bermudez on November 15, 2014 at UFC 180.
+Lamas faced Dennis Bermudez on November 15, 2014, at UFC 180.
 After dropping Bermudez with a jab, Lamas was able to secure a guillotine choke and earn the first round submission victory.

-Lamas faced Chad Mendes on April 4, 2015 in the main event at UFC Fight Night 63.
+Lamas faced Chad Mendes on April 4, 2015, in the main event at UFC Fight Night 63.
 Mendes won the fight via TKO in the first round.